datacoves/docs/docs/how-tos/datacoves/setup/how_to_service_connections.md

 A Service Connection consists of the following fields:

->[!TIP]The name variable serves to dynamically create variables which we inject into airflow.
+>[!TIP]The name of the service connection will be used to dynamically create environment variables which we inject into Airflow.
 See [Datacoves Airflow Variables](reference/admin-menu/service_connections.md#datacoves-airflow-variables) for more information.
 - **Name** Defines how the connection will be referred to by the automated service.
 Should be called `main` and will be included in the name of the environment variables like:
 - **Environment** The Datacoves environment associated with this service connection.
 - **Service** The Datacoves stack service where this connection should be made available e.g. Airflow